 “A prior authorization may be required before an initial visit,” Curseen acknowledges, “so be sure to check with the insurance company [or CMS] for help with specific questions related to payment options.
 A social worker may be able to help find solutions regarding the financial aspects of this care as well.”

 If you can’t find much information about palliative care on Medicare.gov or Medicaid.gov, don’t fret.
 The Center to Advance Palliative Care notes that neither Medicare nor Medicaid uses the term “palliative” to describe these services, but they are the same.
 If there is a specific palliative care service that you are seeking additional information about, try using the Your Medicare Coverage tool to search for it.
 For example, use queries like “mental health care,” “pain management,” “home health services” or “durable medical equipment” instead of the umbrella term palliative care.

 Spreading Awareness of Palliative Care

 If you or a loved one has a serious illness and the symptoms are interfering with day-to-day life, talk to a primary care doctor about palliative options.
-For many people, improving even one serious symptom, such as severe nausea, can make a vast difference in their overall quality of life.
+This may include a referral to a palliative doctor or a palliative specialist at a local hospital.
+For many people, improving even one serious symptom, such as severe nausea, can make a marked difference in their overall quality of life.
 It can’t hurt to consult with a health care provider about all available options.